Life happens. And it happens fast.

 When tragedy strikes, it can have a serious negative impact on your financial situation - be it big or small.
 So how do you prepare for the unexpected before it happens?

-An emergency fund is money set aside to help you through unexpected events that can hurt you financially.
+An emergency fund is an amount of money you set aside to help you through unexpected events that can hurt you financially.
 Having an emergency fund can improve your financial security and minimize the stress of a job loss, temporary disability, or major repair.

 Without an emergency fund, you may live in fear of crisis.
-And if an adverse event occurs, an emergency fund can protect you from having to use credit cards, take out loans, borrowing from your retirement account, or asking friends and family for help.
+And if an adverse event occurs, an emergency fund can protect you from having to use credit cards, take out loans, borrow from your retirement account, or ask friends and family for help.

 Most financial experts agree that your emergency fund should hold an amount equivalent to at least three months of take-home pay.
 Another rule of thumb is to have enough to cover essential expenses for three to six months in the event you have no income.

 Stable income sources generally require less of an emergency fund.
 Two-income households can likely get by with a three-month fund.

 On the other hand, a one-income family should try to put aside six months of income.
 Six months should also be a goal for those who have irregular incomes, such as the self-employed or those working on commission.

 Other scenarios in which you might want to save more include:

 - A member of your household with a chronic medical condition

 - Recessionary periods in which it may be more difficult to find work